selabhvl/dat110public/week3/week3.md

 Problem P3 in Chap.
 2 of the networking book with the modification that you should draw a [time sequence diagram]( https://en.wikipedia.org/wiki/Sequence_diagram) showing the interaction between the different protocol entities.
 Time sequence diagrams are widely used in computer science to illustrate the exchange of messages in protocols.

 **NOTE** There is a difference between the "global edition" and the "US edition" of the networking book.
-For those not having the global edition you can find the problems and the associated figures in teh lab folder on Canvas.
+For those not having the global edition you can find the problems and the associated figures in the lab folder on Canvas.

 #### Exercise 3 - DNS and HTTP Wireshark